 Banon cheese is a soft, almost runny cheese that matures without a rind forming on it.
 The wheels are wrapped in chestnut leaves that have been soaked in brandy.
+The taste is like something between bacon and hay.

 Goat's Milk Cheeses